Rokiis1/Student-list-using-backend/README.md

 ## Testing

-For testing I used Postman to found a errors.
+I used Postman to test API.

 ## How to use Docker on project